-(Set a thirty day Shortened Statutory Period for response.)
+(Set a thirty day Shortened Statutory period for response.)

 C. Claims require action.
-If the decision of the Board is an affirmance in part and includes a reversal of a rejection that brings certain claims up for action on the merits, such as a decision reversing the rejection of generic claims in a case containing claims to nonelected species not previously acted upon, the examiner will take the case up for appropriate action on the matters thus brought up, but the case is not considered open to further prosecution except as to such matters.
+If The decision of the Board is an affirmance in part and includes a reversal of a rejection that brings certain claims up for action on the merits, such as a decision reversing the rejection of generic claims in a case containing claims to nonelected species not previously acted upon, the examiner will take the case up for appropriate action on the matters thus brought up, but the case is not considered open to further prosecution except as to such matters.

-D. Rule 196(b) rejection.
-Where the Board makes a new rejection under rule 196(b) and no action is taken with reference thereto by the applicant within six months, or such shortened period as may be set in the Board's decision, the examiner should proceed in the manner indicated for situations A, B, or C, depending on which is appropriate to the case.
+D. Section 1.196(b) rejection.
+Where the Board makes a new rejection under 37 CFR 1.196(b) and no action is taken with reference thereto by appellant within six months, or such shortened period as may be set in the Board's decision, the examiner should proceed in the manner indicated for situations A, B, or C, depending on which is appropriate to the case.
 See § 1214.01.

-If the Board sustains the examiner's rejection, but also enters a new ground of rejection under rule 196(b), the filing of a request for reconsideration on the affirmed rejection will defer the end of the period for appeal to the courts until 30 days after the decision on reconsideration, to allow time for the examiner to consider any amendments and/or evidence offered to traverse the new ground of rejection.
+If the Board sustains the examiner's rejection, but also enters a new ground of rejection under 37 CFR 1.196(b), the filing of a request for reconsideration on the affirmed rejection will defer the end of the period for appeal to the courts until 30 days after the decision on reconsideration, to allow time for the examiner to consider any amendments and/or evidence offered to traverse the new ground of rejection.

-E. Rule 196(c) recommendation.
-Where the Board makes a recommendation under rule 196(c) and no action is taken with reference thereto by the applicant within the time permitted for court review, ordinarily sixty days from the date of the decision, the examiner should proceed in the manner indicated for situations A, B, or C, depending on which is appropriate to the case.
+E. Section 1.196(c) recommendation.
+Where the Board makes a recommendation under 37 CFR 1.196(c) and no action is taken with reference thereto by the appellant within the time permitted for court review, ordinarily sixty days from the date of the decision, the examiner should proceed in the manner indicated for situations A, B, or C, depending on which is appropriate to the case.
 See § 1213.01.